Gnosticism: Criticism of "Gnosticism" as a category

 According to the Westar Institute's Fall 2014 Christianity Seminar Report on Gnosticism, there is no group that possesses all of the usually-attributed features.
 Nearly every group possesses one or more of them, or some modified version of them.
 There was no particular relationship among any set of groups which one could distinguish as "Gnostic", as if they were in opposition to some other set of groups.
 For instance, every sect of Christianity on which we have any information on this point believed in a separate Logos who created the universe at God's behest.
 Likewise, they believed some kind of secret knowledge ("gnosis") was essential to ensuring one's salvation.
 Likewise, they had a dualist view of the cosmos, in which the lower world was corrupted by meddling divine beings and the upper world's God was awaiting a chance to destroy it and start over, thereby helping humanity to escape its corrupt bodies and locations by fleeing into celestial ones.

 According to Michael Allen Williams, the concept of Gnosticism as a distinct religious tradition is questionable, since "gnosis" was a pervasive characteristic of many religious traditions in antiquity, and not restricted to the so-called Gnostic systems.
 According to Williams, the conceptual foundations on which the category of Gnosticism rests are the remains of the agenda of the heresiologists.
 The early church heresiologists created an interpretive definition of Gnosticism, and modern scholarship followed this example and created a categorical definition.
 According to Williams the term needs replacing to more accurately reflect those movements it comprises, and suggests to replace it with the term "the Biblical demiurgical tradition".

 According to Karen King, scholars have "unwittingly continued the project of ancient heresiologists", searching for non-Christian influences, thereby continuing to portray a pure, original Christianity.

 In light of such increasing scholarly rejection and restriction of the concept of Gnosticism, David G. Robertson has written on the distortions which misapplications of the term continue to perpetuate in religious studies.

 Psychological approaches

 Carl Jung approached Gnosticism from a psychological perspective, which was followed by Gilles Quispel.
 According to this approach, Gnosticism is a map for the human development in which an undivided person, centered on the Self, develops out of the fragmentary personhood of young age.
 According to Quispel, gnosis is a third force in western culture, alongside faith and reason, which offers an experiential awareness of this Self.
+In Jung's interpretation, the Demiurge was a psychological symbol for the ego, which has forgotten its origins in the greater Self.
+This psychological archetype bears a functional resemblance to the modern concept of the inner critic.

 According to Ioan Culianu, gnosis is made possible through universal operations of the mind, which can be arrived at "anytime, anywhere".
 A similar suggestion has been made by Edward Conze, who suggested that the similarities between prajñā and sophia may be due to "the actual modalities of the human mind", which in certain conditions result in similar experiences.